hydrogentimespi/eddly/README.md

 ## TODO

-- implement more edd keywords
-- improve handling and ignoring of unsupported keywords; get rid of sly WARNING messages
+- improve handling and ignoring of unsupported keywords; get rid of sly WARNING messages.
+Parsing currently fails if ignored keyword is the last in pp'ed input

 ## Caution